Global-Water-Security-Center/data-exploration/README.rst

 ------------------------
 usage: storm_event_detection.py [-h] [--authenticate] [--rain_event_threshold RAIN_EVENT_THRESHOLD] path_to_watersheds start_date end_date

 Detect storm events in a 48 hour window using a threshold for precip.
-Result is a geotiff raster whose pixels show the count of detected rain events within a 48 hour period with the suffix ``_48hr_avg_precip_events.tif``.
+Result is located in a directory called `workspace_{vector name}` and contains rasters for each month over the time period showing nubmer of precip events per pixel, a raster prefixed with "overall_" showing the overall storm event per pixel, and a CSV table prefixed with the vector basename and time range showing number of events in the region per month.

 positional arguments:
   path_to_watersheds    Path to vector/shapefile of watersheds